best long distance hiking trails in Europe

 About this trail: St Olav Ways are actually a series of different paths in Norway.
 We have our eye on the Gudbrandsdalsleden, which runs from Oslo to Trondheim, which is the most popular of the paths.

-This trail takes in two large Norwegian cities at the start and end, as well as passing through small communities and towns.
+This trail takes in two large Norwegian cities at the start and end, Oslo and Trondheim, as well as passing through small communities and towns.
 The real selling point is the opportunity to stay in farming communities along the way and enjoy the tranquil Scandinavian countryside.

 Best time of year: The best time of year to walk one of the St Olavs way routes in Norway is May to August

-Find out more: You can find the official website here.
+Find out more: You can find our guides to walking this route here.

 About this trail: The High Scardus is a new hiking trail through the Balkans.
 Not only is it the newest, but it is also the highest trail in the Balkans, with ascents of up to 2000m.